Red 13

-Red 13 is the first and, to date, only EP by the American rock band Journey.
+Red 13 is an EP by the American rock band Journey released on November 26, 2002.

 History

 The EP was the first released on the band's own label, Journey Music.
-Originally sold only via the band's website, the online edition featured cover art by Kelly McDonald.
-When the album was packaged for retail sale, a new cover designed by artist and Journey fan Christopher Payne was chosen.
+Originally sold only via the band's website, the online edition featured cover art by Kelly McDonald and, later, with cover art created by one of their fans (Christopher Payne), worldwide.

 Red 13 is an experimental EP recorded by the band as a thank you to their fans for standing by Journey.
 The four songs range from a slight return to their progressive roots, a bluesy hard rocker, a cinematic ballad with a dark side and their trademark melodic rock.
-The band released this EP on to their website and, later, with cover art created by one of their fans (Christopher Payne), worldwide.

 "Walkin' Away from the Edge", which was co-written with then-Queensrÿche frontman Geoff Tate (despite Tate not receiving a writing credit), was originally recorded by the band during the Arrival sessions, but ultimately not used.